jc-roth/mwave/docs/quickstart.rst

 The unitary operators that we will use to build the interferometer require these constants.
 If they are not provided an error will be thrown.
-It probably makes sense that we need to set the mass, speed of light, and the Planck constant.
-The constant ``t_traj`` is used to parameterize the trajectory of each path in the interferometer.
+At first glance it makes sense that we need to define constants representing the mass, speed of light, and the Planck constant in order to define our unitary operators. :code:`mwave` also provides the ability to compute the position of each interferometer path as a function of time, and :code:`t_traj` is used to parameterize this time.

-Now lets define three unitary operators to represent the beamsplitter, free evolution, and mirror that make up the Mach-Zender interferometer:
+Now we are ready to define unitary operators representing the beamsplitter, free evolution, and mirror that make up the Mach-Zender interferometer:

 .. code:: ipython3